More male nurses and carers, please

 To 100% give it a try.
 There are so many different aspects of working in healthcare.
 At times you forget you're actually working as things become so natural.

-At Newcross, within our own healthcare workforce. we have a higher proportion of male nurses and carers than the national average, 23% of our nurses and carers are men.
+At Newcross, within our own healthcare workforce. our male care staff make up a higher proportion.
+Compared to the national average, 23% of our nurses and carers are men.

 Are you a male looking to get into healthcare?
 Take a look at our current vacancies, we'd love to welcome you into our community.